-Western Australian universities continue to outperform the rest of Australia when it comes to delivering their students into high-paying jobs, according to The Good Universities Guide 2017, released today by the Good Education Group.
+Western Australian universities continue to outperform the rest of Australia when it comes to delivering their students into high-paying jobs, according to The Good Universities Guide 2017, released today by the Good Education Media.

 Three out of the five Western Australian universities scored five-star ratings for ‘overall salary’.
 The University of Western Australia was ranked the highest nationally, with an impressive median graduate salary of $63,000.
 The University of Notre Dame Australia and Edith Cowan University also made the top 20 per cent at $59,800 and $59,500, respectively.

 Head of Product at the Good Education Media, Ross White, said that the results show that location is a strong influence on graduate employment outcomes, as well university.

 “Western Australian universities have dominated in measures of salary in recent years, with all five universities boasting a median graduate salary of $58,000 or above.
 This compares to states such as Victoria and Tasmania, where median salaries all sat at $56,000 or below.
 It will be interesting to see if graduates in the West continue to reap these rewards as the economic climate changes.”

 Edith Cowan University and the University of Notre Dame Australia were stand-outs across the ratings in general.
 Both universities received five-star ratings in seven out of the 13 categories, including ‘overall quality of educational experience’, ‘teaching quality’, ‘learner engagement’ and ‘skills development’.